trotter-suzuki-mpi/trotter-suzuki-mpi/README.md

     OMP_NUM_THREADS=6 mpirun -np 2 build/trottertest -k 3 -i 100 -d 14000

 The included shell script single2double.sh generates a double precision variant.
 Executing it will overwrite the single precision source code.

+Compilation & Installation
+==
+From GIT repository first run

+    $ ./autogen.sh

+Then follow the standard POSIX procedure:

+    $ ./configure [options]
+    $ make
+    $ make install

+Options for configure

+    --prefix=PATH           Set directory prefix for installation

+By default Somoclu is installed into /usr/local.
+If you prefer a different location, use this option to select an installation directory.

+    --with-mpi=MPIROOT      Use MPI root directory.
+    --with-mpi-compilers=DIR or --with-mpi-compilers=yes
+                              use MPI compiler (mpicxx) found in directory DIR, or in your PATH if =yes
+    --with-mpi-libs="LIBS"  MPI libraries [default "-lmpi"]
+    --with-mpi-incdir=DIR   MPI include directory [default MPIROOT/include]
+    --with-mpi-libdir=DIR   MPI library directory [default MPIROOT/lib]

+The above flags allow the identification of the correct MPI library the user wishes to use.
+The flags are especially useful if MPI is installed in a non-standard location, or when multiple MPI libraries are available.

+    --with-cuda=/path/to/cuda           Set path for CUDA

+Somoclu looks for CUDA in /usr/local/cuda.
+If your installation is not there, then specify the path with this parameter.
+If you do not want CUDA enabled, set the parameter to ```--without-cuda```.

 Citation
 ==